dmitrikuz/stablediffusion-api/README.md

 # stablediffusion-api
-API for images generation using Stable Diffusion
+FastAPI application for image generation using Stable Diffusion